Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Set up the database

+*Note for PostgreSQL users*: If you are running Diaspora with PostgreSQL, beware that having [the ssl setting](http://www.postgresql.org/docs/9.1/interactive/runtime-config-connection.html#GUC-SSL) turned on in the PostgreSQL config has been causing problems for several people.
+We recommend turning it off unless you know what you're doing.

 You need to configure the database settings.
 Copy config/database.yml.example to config/database.yml and edit it properly.